c2lang/documentation/documentation/docs/language/modules.md

 So `file1.c2` can use external symbols from `file` and `storage`, while `file2.c2` can only use symbols from `file` and `net`.

-One big advantage of not using c-style header-file includes is that no filenames will ever appear in the code.
-So renaming/moving the files for some modules requires NO change in other code whatsoever, even if it uses that module!!
+One big advantage of not using C-style header-file includes is that no filenames will ever appear in the code.
+This means renaming/moving the files of modules requires **NO** change to other code whatsoever, even if said code uses the module itself!!
 Powerful stuff.

 ## symbol visibility